epam/miew/tools/templates/getting-started-for-dummies.md

 consisting of hundreds to hundreds of thousands of atoms.
 These molecules perform a variety of functions and are made up of long [polymer chains][] of [amino acid residues][].
-There are 21 basic amino acids, each with a unique name and abbreviated three-letter and one-letter codes.
+There are 21 basic amino acids, each with a similar structure, a unique name, and abbreviated three-letter and one-letter codes.

 The [primary structure][] of a protein is formed by [peptide bonds][] linking amino acids together in linear chains.
 For instance, `Phe Leu Ser Cis...`.